 There are a couple of eBay shipping options available:

 Ship items yourself.
-You can organise shipping for each item yourself through the Post Office or a courier service. eBay provides a postage calculator to help you calculate domestic and international shipping rates, while you can also buy and print Post Office shipping labels directly through the platform for items sent within the UK.
+You can organise shipping for each item yourself through NZ Post or a courier service. eBay provides a postage calculator to help you calculate domestic and international shipping rates.

 Use a fulfilment partner.
-The second option is to use a third-party fulfilment or dropshipping provider to store inventory and ship orders on your behalf. eBay has its own fulfilment partner, Fulfilio, for orders within the UK, while there are lots of third-party providers that can handle international shipping.
+The second option is to use a third-party fulfilment or dropshipping provider to store inventory and ship orders on your behalf.
+There are many third-party providers that can handle international shipping.

 Whichever option you choose, make sure to compare quotes from a range of shipping providers to find fast and cost-effective delivery options.

 How do I market my products on eBay?